Lopfi/rpi-robot-arm/README.md

 npm run```
 - Or ```npm test_server``` or ```npm test_servos``` to test the functions separately

-After starting you can connect to the web-interface using your pi's ip on port 3000, just type in your browser \<ip\>:3000 and replace ip with your pi's ip.
+After starting you can connect to the web-interface using your pi's ip on port 3000, just type in your browser \<ip\>:3000 and replace \<ip\> with your pi's local ip.